 Annual awards of up to $1,000 are available for graduate-level research that furthers the understanding of Montessori education.
 Four awards are available each year: Outstanding Doctoral Dissertation (first and second place) and Outstanding Master’s Thesis (first and second place).

-- Include your full name, postal mail address, email address, and phone number.
+- A cover page with your full name, the title of the paper, postal mail address, email address, and phone number.

 Brady Education Foundation

 The Brady Education Foundation funds research and program evaluations in early education with the goal of closing the achievement gap by increasing the school readiness of children living in poverty.